JohnStephenEvil/ArkhamOHKO/README.md

 Install [Cheat Engine](https://www.cheatengine.org/) (Read the installer, it has a bunch of optional garbage)
 Download and run the cheat table (Arkham One-Hit KO Mod.CT)
 Click Enable in the cheat table

+## Known Issues
+Having armor upgrades allows you to take damage without dying until the armor is gone.
+For City, just don't buy armor upgrades.
+For Origins, this is a problem that needs to be fixed.